box/developer.box.com/content/pages/sdks-and-tools/index.md

 # SDKs & Tools

-The following tools are developed and supported by Box, receiving regular product and security updates.
+The following SDKs and tools are developed and supported by Box.

 ## SDKs

+Here you will find a list of SDKs you can use to build your application.
+Separately, we have listed the next generation
+Python and Typescript SDKs which are they newest addition.
+They are still a beta feature, but we encourage you to give them a try and explore all the features they bring along.

 <Message type='notice'>
 The tables below list SDKs along with additional information